honteam/Heroes-of-Newerth-Bots/README.md

 Heroes-of-Newerth-Bots
 ======================

 This is the code repository for Heroes of Newerth's open-source bot code.
-This repo is for better communication and codeflow between the community, the Community Bot Team, and S2 Games.
+This repo is for better communication and codeflow between the community, the Community Bot Team, and Frostburn Studios.

 How to Submit a Bot on GitHub
 =============================